Your Child's Mouth|

 Teach your child to spit out the foamy saliva.

-As soon as any two of your child's teeth touch each other, floss between them.
-After age 9, children can floss their own teeth.
-Flossing removes food from between the teeth where a toothbrush can't reach.
+- After age 9, children should be able to floss their own teeth.
+Flossing removes bits of food and plaque between teeth, where a toothbrush can't reach.

 Talk to your child's dentist or doctor to be sure he or she is getting the right amount of fluoride.

-While what your child eats is important for healthy teeth, how often a child eats is just as important.
-Frequent snacking can increase a child's risk for decay.
+For healthy teeth, how often your child eats is just as important as what she eats.
+Frequent snacking can increase a child's risk of decay.

 Cavities can develop when sugar-containing foods are allowed to stay in the mouth for a long time.
 Bacteria that live in the mouth feast on these bits of food.
 They create acid, which eats away at tooth enamel.
 Between meals or snacks, saliva washes away the acid.
-If your child is always eating, there may not be time for this acid to get washed away.
+If your child is eating frequently, there may not be time for this acid to get washed away.

 When most people think of sugar, they think of the white sugar that is found in candy and baked goods.
 But all foods that contain carbohydrates will ultimately break down into sugars.
 Bacteria don't care whether you eat a lollipop or a pretzel.
 It tastes the same to them!

 Here are a few tips for snacking and mealtime: